computational-geophysics-lab/h-mec-ginkgo/README.md

 ## Next steps

  - So far the solver implemented is a direct LU solver.
 The goal is to use iterative solvers to increase speed.
+Examples of how such a solver could look like are already contained in the code as comments, however the best configuration of the solver has still to be found.